colbyj/bride-of-frankensystem/docs/building/appearance.rst

 Customizing the Appearance
 ==========================

-BOFS pages use a default stylesheet defined with CSS custom properties.
-Two levels of customization are available without touching templates: a single config setting for the header color, and a full stylesheet override for broader changes.
-Template-level customization is covered in :doc:`/framework/templates_jinja`.
+BOFS pages use a default stylesheet defined with CSS custom properties — reusable named values declared once at the top of the stylesheet, so changing one updates it everywhere it's used.
+Two levels of customization are available without editing any page templates: a single config setting for the header color, and a full stylesheet override for broader changes.
+Template-level customization (changing the HTML itself) is covered in :doc:`/framework/templates_jinja`.

 Quick: header color from config
 --------------------------------